ynnj/portfolio-data-analysis/README.md

-# Portfolio Data Analysis DashBoard
+# Portfolio Data Analysis Dashboard
 Trade Performance and Risk Analysis Dashboard that tracks and analyzes your trades.
 This project features **data collection, analysis, visualization, and machine learning**.